In-Context Compositional Q-Learning for Offline Reinforcement Learning: Methodology

 \subsection{Theoretical Analysis on \icql}

 In this section, we analyze the theoretical properties of our algorithm \icql. \icql\ captures the compositional and local structures of complex decision-making tasks by enabling the Q-function to vary flexibly across different state regions.
-However, the performance of such local approximators depends critically on two factors: \begin{itemize} \item[(i)] the expressiveness of the feature representation $\phi(s, a)$, \item[(ii)] the accuracy of the learned weight function $w_s(\Omega^{d_{\rm min}}_{s})$ in approximating the optimal local weight $w_s^*$ corresponding to the state $s$ and the retrieved offline transition set $\Omega_{s}^{d_{\rm min}}$. \end{itemize}
+However, the performance of such local approximators depends critically on two factors: \begin{itemize} \item[(i)] the expressiveness of the feature representation $\phi(s, a)$, \item[(ii)] the accuracy of the learned weight function $w_s(\Omega^{d_k}_{s})$ in approximating the optimal local weight $w_s^*$ corresponding to the state $s$ and the retrieved offline transition set $\Omega_{s}^{d_k}$. \end{itemize}

-To show that the performance of the greedy policy with respect to our \icql~ is guaranteed to be near-optimal, we first need to derive pointwise and expected bounds on the local Q-function approximation error, highlighting how both approximation and weight estimation errors contribute to the total error.
-Building on these results, we further characterize how the approximation error propagates to policy suboptimality through the performance difference lemma.
+To show that the greedy policy induced by \icql~is near-optimal, we first derive pointwise and expected bounds on the local Q-function approximation error, highlighting how both approximation error and weight estimation error contribute to the total error.
+Building on these results, we further characterize how the approximation error propagates to policy sub-optimality through the performance difference lemma.
 These analyses provide theoretical justification for the importance of accurate local value estimation in achieving strong policy performance in offline RL settings.
-We will only show some necessary assumptions and the main theorem of near-optimal policy by \icql~in this section.
-Refer \cref{apx:proofs} to see more detailed and comprehensive proofs. \begin{assumption} Let $\phi: \mathcal{S} \times \mathcal{A} \to \mathbb{R}^d$ be a fixed feature map.
-We assume that for all $(s, a) \in \mathcal{S} \times \mathcal{A}$, the feature norm is bounded as $\|\phi(s, a)\| \le B_\phi$. \end{assumption}
+In this section, we present only the assumptions required for the analysis and the main near-optimality theorem for \icql.
+See \Cref{apx:proofs} for more detailed and comprehensive proofs.